muratk3n/thirdwave/en/tweets/2019/week47.md

 like a dumbass when they arrive and find out central narrative is not taken seriously.

 (The transmission of the NN is kind of like the telephone game - but in reverse.
-As the message gets to the edges, it gets stronger not weaker.
+As the message gets to the edges it gets stronger, not weaker.
 The poor sod at the end of the line believes the shit, and believes hard.
+Exactly as it's written in the beginning of the line.
 In the center, ppl are much more fluid with NN, especially if it is moronic)

 So be truthful.
 That is the best strategy.

-*2019-11-19 16:36:29*
+*2019-11-19 16:39:2*

 ---